ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 ### dynamic options

 Additionally there are some states to influence behaviour of photovoltaics automatic on the fly, e.g. by a script of your own updating these values according to your needs)
-* kecontact.0.automatic.photovoltaics - actives photovoltaics automatic (true) or will charge vehicle with maximum power when set to false
+* kecontact.n.automatic.photovoltaics - actives photovoltaics automatic (true) or will charge vehicle with maximum power when set to false
-* kecontact.0.automatic.calcPhases - defines the current number of phases to be used for charging calculation.
+* kecontact.n.automatic.calcPhases - defines the current number of phases to be used for charging calculation.
 This is needed for Keba Deutschland edition and can be used for initial charging session for all charging stations
-* kecontact.0.automatic.addPower - defines an amount of watts of regard allowed to charge your vehicle (same as in options)
+* kecontact.n.automatic.addPower - defines an amount of watts of regard allowed to charge your vehicle (same as in options)
-* kecontact.0.automatic.pauseWallbox - stops every charging session immediately as long a set to true
+* kecontact.n.automatic.pauseWallbox - stops every charging session immediately as long a set to true
-* kecontact.0.automatic.limitCurrent - limits your charging to specified amperage in mA (0 = no limitation)
+* kecontact.n.automatic.limitCurrent - limits your charging to specified amperage in mA (0 = no limitation)
+* kecontact.n.automatic.batteryStorageStrategy - strategy whether and how your battery storage should be using for charging your vehicle
+* kecontact.n.automatic.batterySoCForCharging - limit usage of battery torage for vehicle by specifying a SoC below which charging is prohibited

 Sample:
 To charge your vehicle with a constant amperage of 6A regardless of surplus, set photovoltaics to false and limitCurrent to 6000.